L'Austral Cruise Photos

 A large blue circle dominated the waterfront behind the pier.

-to the Sun," which uses photovoltaic panels to gather solar energy by day
+(This turned out to be the Pozdrav suncu, or "," which uses photovoltaic panels to gather solar energy by day

 and release it after sunset as a colorful LED